Sophie, Princess of Albania: Princess of Albania

 Her Albanian adventure proved short-lived.
 On 3 September 1914, with the country in turmoil, Princess Sophie and Prince William left Albania, never to return.
 However, she officially remained the Princess of Albania until 31 January 1925, when the country was declared a republic.

 On 3 February 1936, Princess Sophie died at Fântânele, Romania.

+Burial Mystery

+On 11 July 2019, the Vatican opened two tombs on a tip that the missing teen, Emanuela Orlandi, had been buried there.
+One tomb was Princess Sophie's and the other was that of Duchess Charlotte Frederica of Mecklenburg-Schwerin.
+Both tombs were found empty and the remains of the princess, the duchess, and the missing teens continues to elude authorities.